 In this post, we’re summarizing the key characteristics of affiliate programs in this field.
 I've divided the section into general sections so you can find programs most related to your niche site.

-Even under the umbrella of “cryptocurrency”, you can still divide interests and specialties in niches.
+Even under the umbrella of “cryptocurrency”, you can still divide interests and specialties into niches.
 For example, a niche website written by a Bitcoin maximalist would feature exchanges where you can buy and sell Bitcoin most easily, and they may even prefer exchanges that do not list BCH (Bitcoin's main rival).

 You may not even want to talk about trading crypto at all, and instead, focus on blockchain technology or even blockchain in a specific industry.
 Fintech is a growing industry, so you could potentially make a website exclusively about financial-related crypto news & projects.